ISKCON’S SANCTIMONIOUS AND SEXIST EDITORS or The 3 Mans’ Counterfeiter’s Clique.

 In conclusion we may say: What a joke and farce these sanctimonious and sexist editors are as well as a discredit to Srila Prabhupada’s glorious ISKCON movement!

-I add the pictures of the three most prominent editors of ISKCON: Jayadvaita, Dravida and the late Hayagriva respectively.
+I add the pictures of the three most prominent editors of ISKCON: the late Hayagriva, Dravida and Jayadvaita respectively.
 We may call them the counterfeiter’s clique.